-DB earned his Degree in Microbiology and Genetics from the Faculty of Sciences of the University of Lisbon in 1997, followed by a PhD in Cell Biology from Imperial College London in 2003.
-He then ventured into the field of immunology, undertaking a Post-Doctoral Fellow position (2003) at Brigham and Women's Hospital, Harvard Medical School.
+DB earned his PhD in Cell Biology from Imperial College London, and was a Post-Doctoral Fellow at Brigham and Women's Hospital, Harvard Medical School.
 In 2009, DB became a Principal Investigator (PI) at NMS-UNL, where he established the Membrane Traffic in Disease group, which has made significant contributions to the fields of molecular cell biology, skin pigmentation, and oncobiology.
 Before attaining his current position, through an international competitive selection process, DB secured his own salary through several competitive calls: undergraduate, PhD and Post-Doctoral fellowships, as well as Principal Investigator contracts (Ciência 2008 and FCT Investigator, both funded by Fundação para a Ciência e a Tecnologia - FCT).
-Such achievements underscore his exceptional academic profile.